 1. What causes high overtime?

-High overtime can be caused by things like Understaffing, increased workloads, urgent projects, poor time management, etc. Every employer should know how to manage things properly in order to not caught up in a situation like this.
+High overtime can be caused by things like understaffing, increased workloads, urgent projects, poor time management, etc. Every employer should know how to manage things properly in order to not get caught up in a situation like this.

 2. How much overtime is too much?

-If you are working more than 50-60 hours per week, you are working too much overtime.
+If you are working more than 50-60 hours per week, it is too much overtime.
 However, it may change according to the individual.
-Some people can work very long and still will not feel tired.
-While some people do even a little work and feel tired.
+Some people can work very long hours and still not feel tired.
+At the same time, some people do even a little work and feel tired.

 3. Can I say no to overtime?